witnessmenow/Brian-Lough-Hardware/README.md

 - [Side Mounted LED Tester](Hardware/Side%20Mounted%20LED%20Tester) - A design for testing shining reverse mounted LEDs through a PCB
 - Adafruit Feather compatible designs
   - [Huzzah32 Debug Shield](/Hardware/Feather/Huzzah32%20Debug%20Shield) - Can be used to debug ESP32 code, [See video for more info.](https://www.youtube.com/watch?v=TivyIFF-dzw)
+- [The Oopsy Daisey](Hardware/Oopsie-Daisey) - A level shifter for use with Hub75 panels

 ### Help Support what I do!